-"As one of the few African-American residents and now attendings in a small department, MAO has been an invaluable resource for me.
-MAO has enhanced my experience by helping me make personal connections to other URM trainees and faculty in the larger community, and providing me with opportunities to serve the community.
+"As one of the few Cambodian residents and now attendings at Mass General, CDI has been an invaluable resource for me.
+CDI has enhanced my experience by helping me make personal connections to other URM trainees and faculty in the larger community, and providing me with opportunities to serve the community.
 I now work as a primary care attending in the Revere Health Center, where I serve a diverse patient population.
 It has been such a rewarding and joyful experience to learn from and care for such a diverse community! "

-MAO has worked closely with many departments to design mentorship and career development programs for URM housestaff during their training at MGH.
-MAO also sponsors welcoming receptions and networking events to help build a sense of community within MGH.
-MAO has a staff person - a manager of trainee affairs - dedicated to providing career guidance to residents and fellows while at MGH.
+CDI has worked closely with many departments to design mentorship and career development programs for URM housestaff during their training at MGH.
+CDI also sponsors welcoming receptions and networking events to help build a sense of community within MGH.
+CDI has a staff person - a manager of trainee affairs - dedicated to providing career guidance to residents and fellows while at MGH.

-Career Development Liaison Program (CDLP) was created by the Multicultural Affairs Office (MAO) as part of a continuing effort to support residents in their transition from student to MGH trainee.
+Career Development Liaison Program (CDLP) was created by the Center for Diversity and Inclusion (CDI) as part of a continuing effort to support residents in their transition from student to MGH trainee.
 The goals of the program are to provide guidance, as well as well as to help advance the career development of URM trainees.